Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 If the primary contact is not applying for coverage, select No for the Are you applying for coverage question.

-Providing SSN or immigration documentation is optional, but recommended to help avoid DMIs for the household members who are seeking coverage.
+Providing SSN or immigration documentation is optional, but recommended to help avoid DMIs for the tax household members who are seeking coverage.

 Additional applicants